orxfun/orx-iterable/README.md

 Currently, the standard library is lacking the iterable traits.

-This create introduces `Iterable` and IterableCol` traits.
+This create introduces `Iterable` and Collection` traits.
 Thanks to the powerful rust type system ❤️🦀, these traits are automatically implemented for relevant types that are defined and to be defined.

 * `Iterable` => `iter`
   * an iterable can be any type that can create iterators repeatedly.
   * lightweight & more inclusive.
-* `IterableCol` => `iter + iter_mut`
+* `Collection` => `iter + iter_mut`
   * an iterable collection which stores the elements that it yields.
   * more restrictive & more powerful.